nareshbhatia/react-learning-path/exercise-6-order-progress-bar/README.md

 Create the component so that it fills the entire space provided by its container.
 For example, if the container is 300px x 50px then the chart should occupy the whole space.
 If the container has some padding, then the chart should occupy the whole container minus the padding.

 This component is meant to be very simple - 3 elements stacked side-by-side, widths proportional to their percentages.
 Don't overthink it!
+Don't use Material UI components, just build it yourself from scratch.

 ### Create a Storybook story
 Create a file called `order-progress-bar.story.tsx` and in it, create a story to test `OrderProgressBar` standalone.
 Create several variations, one below the other, to test various states of an order.
 Make sure buy and sell orders show in appropriate color.